 Humane handling on the farm

-While Cargill no longer owns pork production operations, we do process and market pork products as part of our protein business.
-When purchasing pork, we encourage producers to follow Pork Quality Assurance Plus, Transportation Quality Assurance and Common Swine Industry Audit (CSIA) standards.
+While Cargill no longer owns pork production operations and does not handle live hogs, we do process and market pork products as part of our protein business.
+When purchasing pork, we encourage producers to follow Pork Quality Assurance Plus and Common Swine Industry Audit (CSIA) standards.
+The Pork Quality Assurance Plus (PQA) program provides training to farmers and producers on best animal welfare and food safety practices.
+CSIA standards are an audit tool that builds upon the Pork Quality Assurance Plus program, providing a consistent, reliable and verifiable system to ensure on-farm animal well-being.

 Humane handling at processing (when applicable)